The Diet vs Disease Mission

-In her free time, Ryanne enjoys to competitive sail, test new recipes, read books in the sun, and go on adventures with her husband and bubbly 2-year-old daughter.
+“I make health a priority by sailing, cooking and testing new recipes, reading books in the sun, and going on adventures with my husband and bubbly 2-year-old daughter.”

-Emily Gabel, IBS & FODMAP Dietitian (Monash University Trained)
+Emily Gabel RD, IBS & FODMAP Dietitian (Monash University Trained)

-I earned my Bachelor’s Degree in Nutrition and Dietetics from Miami University, prior to my most recent training through Ohio State University’s Human Nutrition Dietetic Internship.
-I have now also completed the Monash University FODMAP trained and has interests in histamine, diverticula disease and many other aspects of nutrition.
+She earned her Bachelor’s Degree in Nutrition and Dietetics from Miami University, and trained through Ohio State University’s Human Nutrition Dietetic Internship.
+Emily is also Monash University FODMAP trained and has interests in histamine, diverticula disease and many other aspects of nutrition.